-“This is clearly a group with specific needs from financial institutions and those needs are not being fulfilled,” says Tyler Griffin, co-founder and managing partner of Financial Venture Studio, a venture capital firm that invests in early-stage fintech companies.
+“This is clearly a group with specific needs from financial institutions and those needs are not being fulfilled,” says Tyler Griffin, co-founder and managing partner of Restive Ventures, a venture capital firm that invests in early-stage fintech companies.

 That stands to change thanks to an emerging area of digital banking that is rethinking the conventional rules.
 Banks, credit card companies and fintech startups are flexing their brainpower and willingness to improve banking services to win over an underserved LGBTQ market with an estimated combined buying power of roughly $1 trillion.

 In a 2018 study by Experian, 62 percent of LGBTQ+ respondents said they experienced financial issues because of their sexuality or gender identity.
 While progress has been made in terms of LGBTQ+ rights and acceptance in some regards, LGBTQ+ individuals still have unique needs and concerns that someone outside the community might never worry about.

 For example, a 2019 study published by the National Academy of Sciences analyzed extensive mortgage lending data and found that same-sex couples were about 73 percent more likely to be denied a mortgage application than heterosexual couples.
 LGBTQ+ individuals may face limited access to loans and mortgages due to discrimination or bias.

 Discrimination isn’t the only concern for LGBTQ+ individuals.
 They may need specialized financial products and resources, such as adoption financing for same-sex couples.
 Transgender individuals, meanwhile, may require specific financial support for medical expenses related to gender-affirming healthcare.